matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </br>

 3. Your address will auto-populate with your address.
-**If you are enter a different address for withdrawal, please check that it accepts smart contract transfers.**
+**If you enter a different address for withdrawal, please check that it accepts smart contract transfers.**
 </br>
 <p align="center">
 <img src="https://github.com/matter-labs/zksync-docs/blob/0bfd7bc3b1e803c7c449f56ac4eb8a9fb3119655/docs/images/se.png">
 </p>
 </br>

-**Account Activation**: If this is your first transaction after depositing, you will be prompted to "Authorize to Sign account activation."
-(Check our [FAQ](./faq.md#what-is-the-account-activation-fee?) for more information on account activation.)
+> **If this is your first transaction after depositing or funding your zkSync account, see the [Account Activation](#account-activation) section.**

 > **If you refreshed the page or recently connected your wallet to zkSync, you will be asked to "Authorize to Send to Ethereum."**
-> - Signing the message will generate your zkSync Layer 2 (L2) private key (it is good practice to read the messages you sign).
+> - Signing the message will generate your zkSync Layer 2 (L2) private key (remember, it is good practice to read the messages you sign).
 </br>

 4. Select the token to send to Ethereum and enter the amount.